McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 1. Select _leave a message_
 2. Click on the mail icon to _confirm a tentative appointment_
 3. Review and send the follow-up email
-4. Set the reminder for the next contact date.
+4. Set the reminder for the next contact date

 <img src="assets/videos/nocall.gif" alt="nocall">